DziedzicGrzegorz/Nest_Build/README.md

-# Project Name
+# My Goal

-This project uses Nest, an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).
+My objective is to set up an environment for running tests both locally and on GitHub Actions using Docker images.
+This is to automate the process and make it easier to maintain.

 ## Prerequisites

-Before you begin, ensure you have installed the following:
+Before you begin, ensure you have the following installed:

 - **Node.js**: We recommend using [`nvs`](https://github.com/jasongin/nvs) on Windows and [`nvm`](https://github.com/nvm-sh/nvm) on MacOS.
 - **act**: You can download it from the [official GitHub repository](https://github.com/nektos/act).